We know that some of you will be worrying about budgeting and finances when you come to university or return to campus after summer.

 We’re unable to absorb the rising costs associated with all of the things we deliver, so prices for some activities will go up on previous years.

 For instance, the increased cost of petrol has made offering a free bus service to and from campus for nightclub events unsustainable.
-Rather than making tickets more expensive for everyone we have decided to collect a £1 donation for travel.
 This will contribute towards the staggering £30,000 we spent last year on bus transportation.
+As such its forced us to increase the cost of our tickets.

 Last year we made a conscious effort to hold prices, and in some cases reduce them, as we reopened following the pandemic.
 Our Winter, Paddy’s and Summer Ball prices stayed in-line with prices from 2019, despite increased costs and we reduced the standard cost of entry on Wednesday’s to £6.50.
 Unfortunately, that meant HASU had to break into its reserves to cover the costs of the whole year of SU activity.
 We felt that was a price worth paying to begin the process of rebuilding campus community and delivering a quality student experience to students who’d spent large parts of their time at Harper under Covid lockdown.
 We’re still committed to delivering that quality experience and we’ll do everything we can to keep costs as low as possible.

 But, we need your co-operation too.
 In order to keep costs low, we need to trim our expenses.
 For example, late purchasing of tickets for Wednesday nights means we have to estimate how many students will attend when booking security and doing bar staff rota’s.
 In turn, this can mean we’re over or under-staffed.
 So, next year we’ll be looking to stagger our ticket pricing.
 The earlier you buy your ticket, the cheaper we can make it.
-As such we’re holding door entry prices (£6.50) on Wednesdays, regardless of rising costs to those students who buy early.
 We believe that we can negate some of the rising costs associated with running our nightclub events by reducing waste and being efficient with our staff numbers.

 We also need to reduce the costs associated with repairs for damage and cleaning, so we’d ask you all to respect the facilities that we all share.